Jphean/Portfolio/SurveyMonkey-Data-Transformation/README.md

   - Data export: The result is and excel file with the desired format.

 ### Instructions for Use:
-Install pandas and os lybraries before executing the code.
+Install pandas and os libraries before executing the code.
 Consider the operating system when you use the file root, for Windows is "\\\\" and for Mac "/".

 ### Contact Information: